jMotif/jmotif-R/README.md

 ![RePair rules density](https://raw.githubusercontent.com/jMotif/jmotif-R/master/inst/site/ecg_0606_repair_density.png)

 #### 9.0 Rare Rule Anomaly algorithm.
-RRA (i.e., Rare Rule Anomaly) algorithm extends the HOT-SAX algorithm leveraging grammar compression properties.
-In particular, it runs the same HOT-SAX outer and inner loops but (i) uses a diferent candidate subsequences pool which is (ii) ordered by different criterion.

-Specifically, candidate subsequences are time series intervals corresponding to grammar rules (which naturally vary in length) and they are ordered by the corresponding grammar rule use (a grammar rule property which I utilize for the speed).
+RRA (i.e., Rare Rule Anomaly) algorithm extends the HOT-SAX algorithm leveraging the grammatical compression properties (i.e. algorithmic, or Kolmogorov complexity properties).
+In contrast with the original algorithm, whose input is a set of time series subsequences extracted from the input time series via sliding window, RRA operates on the set of time series subsequences which correspond to a grammar' rules.
+The grammar, whose rules are used in RRA, is built by a grammar inference algorithm run on the set of tokens which are obtained by time series discretization with SAX and a aliding window. jmotif-R is using Re-Pair algorithm for grammatical inference.

+Since each of the grammar rules consists of terminal and non-terminal tokens, the subsequences corresponding to rules naturaly vary in length.
+Moreover, due to the compression properties of utilized grammatical inference algorithm, which operates on digrams (i.e. pairs of subsequences extracted via sliding window), the amount of RRA input subsequences is usually significantly lower than those extracted via sliding window for HOT-SAX, which improves the complexity of HOT-SAX inner and outer loops by reducing the number of calls to the distance function.

+In addition to the above, RRA uses a different heuristics for ordering the outer HOT-SAX loop: instead of ordering subsequences by their occurrence frequency, the rule-corresponding subsequences are ordered according to the "rule coverage" discussed above -- a value which reflects the compressibility of the subsequence.
+Naturally, we expect that incompressible subsequences correspond to anomalies.